-- Spiritual Formation; to develop practical leadership in worship & teaching. - Practical Arts; for church, community & income generating purposes - Capacity Building; to develop essential technical skills for ministry purposes
+- Spiritual Formation; to develop practical leadership in worship & teaching. - Practical Arts; for church, community & income generating purposes

-Skills for Mission; to develop skills for ecumenical ministry in church & society
+- Capacity Building; to develop essential technical skills for ministry purposes - Skills for Mission; to develop skills for ecumenical ministry in church & society

-Two award programmes are available within the programme: the Certificate in Women's Ministry Studies (CWMS), and the Certificate in Women's Ministry Studies and Theology (CWMST).
-Both are designed to integrate the four streams of study mentioned above, and both are delivered in such a way that the award may be achieved within two years of study.
+Three award programmes are available within the WFDP: the Certificate in Women's Ministry Studies (CWMS), the Certificate in Women's Ministry Studies and Theology (CWMST) and the Certificate in Practical Arts and Life Skills (CPALS).

+The first two Certificates (CWMS& CWMST) are designed to integrate the four streams of study mentioned above whereas the third certificate (CPALS) is purely practical oriented skills; all designed to meet the needs of the students for ministry life in the community.
+All three certificates are delivered in such a way that the awards may be achieved within two years of study.